pedroelbanquero/geometric-extrapolation/README.md

 ### Layers of predictions

-Once we have predicted (and corrected with error) the next value of a sequence, we can append it to the original sequence and predict another element.
+Once we have predicted (and corrected with the predicted error) the next value of a sequence, we can append it to the original sequence and predict another element.
 We can do this as many times as we want.
-We call "layers" to the number of applications.
+We call "layers" the number of such applications.
 Then, if we apply 3 layers to our fibonacci secuence `fib = [1,2,3,5,8,13]`, we get 3 more values:

     probnet 3 fibo
     [1,2,3,5,8,13,21,34,55]